onchonga-programmer/portfolio/README.md

 ## 🎯 About

-This is my personal portfolio website designed to showcase my skills, projects, and experience as a Data Science student at the Technical University of Mombasa.
+This is my personal portfolio website designed to showcase my skills, projects, and experience as a Data Science student .
 The portfolio demonstrates my technical abilities in data analysis, machine learning, and web development while providing potential employers and collaborators with insight into my background and capabilities.

 **Key Highlights:**
 - 🎓 Computer Science Student specializing in Data Science
 - 📊 Focus on Machine Learning and Financial Data Science
 - 🚀 Passionate about transforming data into actionable insights
-- 🌍 Based in Kenya with global aspirations

 ## ✨ Features